-Use the dart.js script to run your app in browsers that don’t have a Dart VM.
+Use the dart.js script, part of the browser package, to run your app in browsers that don’t have a Dart VM.
 The dart.js script allows you to use the same HTML page for both Dartium and other browsers.

 If no Dart VM is detected in the browser, the dart.js script swaps out the

 The dart.js script tag must come after the Dart script tag.

 To get a copy of the dart.js file, you can use the pub package manager.
 Here’s how: